Neural Conditional Transport Maps: Conclusions

+\textbf{Limitations and Future Work.} Our evaluation focuses primarily on feedforward architectures with residual connections.
+Recurrent or attention-based architectures could potentially improve performance for sequential conditioning scenarios.
+While we handle discrete, continuous, and hybrid conditioning effectively, we have not explored complex modalities like CLIP embeddings or pixel-wise semantic labels that could enable more sophisticated generative modeling.

+Our hypernetwork approach, though efficient relative to separate networks per condition, still costs more computationally than simple concatenation.
+More efficient hypernetwork designs or adaptive conditioning mechanisms could reduce this overhead.
+Theoretical analysis of convergence properties and approximation guarantees would strengthen the foundation for critical applications.
+Future directions include multi-modal conditioning, connections to diffusion models and normalizing flows, and applications to dynamical systems and causal inference.
+The modular framework design makes it well-suited for adaptation to emerging generative modeling paradigms and scientific computing applications.

-\textbf{Broader Impacts.} Our work could positively impact several fields by enabling more efficient uncertainty quantification and global sensitivity analysis for complex models in climate or economics, potentially leading to better-informed policy decisions.
-The approach also benefits controlled generative modelling applications and makes advanced optimal transport techniques more accessible to researchers with limited computational resources.
-However, like most ML techniques, our method could be misused if applied to sensitive domains without appropriate oversight, such as creating more realistic synthetic media.
-Mitigation strategies include implementing proper access controls, combining sensitivity analysis with domain expertise, and providing educational resources to help practitioners correctly interpret these methods.
-We believe the benefits outweigh potential risks when appropriate safeguards are implemented.
+\textbf{Broader Impacts.} Our work addresses computational barriers in scientific computing and uncertainty quantification.
+Making conditional optimal transport computationally tractable enables more comprehensive sensitivity analysis for complex models in climate science, economics, and engineering—potentially improving policy decisions and scientific understanding.
+The approach also democratizes access to advanced optimal transport techniques for researchers with limited computational resources.
+For generative modeling, our framework enables more sophisticated conditional generation with principled transport-based approaches, complementing existing diffusion and flow-based methods.
+This could accelerate progress in controlled content generation, data augmentation, and domain adaptation.
+However, the ability to generate realistic samples conditioned on specific attributes could be misused for creating misleading synthetic media or other harmful content.
+Appropriate safeguards include access controls for sensitive applications, combining automated analysis with domain expertise for critical decisions, and providing educational resources to help practitioners understand limitations.
+The substantial benefits for scientific computing and uncertainty quantification outweigh potential risks when proper oversight is implemented.